rust-lang/book/src/ch04-03-references-and-borrowing.md

 value it points to will not be dropped when the reference goes out of scope.

-Likewise, the signature of the function uses `&` to indicate that it takes a reference as an argument:
+Likewise, the signature of the function uses `&` to indicate that it takes a reference as an argument.
 Let’s add some explanatory annotations:

 ```rust
 fn calculate_length(s: &String) -> usize { // s is a reference to a String